 Assuming your eye muscles are coordinating properly, being slightly myopic means that your distance vision is not terrible and reading and computer work without glasses can be relatively stress free!

 It is from here on that things start to change.
 Moderate myopia can be classified from -4.25D to -8.00D.
 In most cases without glasses or contact lenses you will be legally blind.
-The good news of course is that in most cases by wearing the correct glasses prescription or contact lens prescription your vision will be perfect.
-This level of myopia is also important because -8.00D tends to the highest level that can be corrected with laser eye surgery.
+The good news of course is that in most cases by wearing the correct glasses prescription or contact lens prescription your vision will be fully functional.
+This level of myopia is also important because -8.00D tends to be on the higher side of what can be corrected with laser eye surgery.

 Certain eye diseases tend to become more prevalent when myopia becomes higher than -4.25D.
 In this group of myopia patients the following are more common: